 Physical gold is the type of gold you can hold in your hand ingots or ingot coins.
 In the case of physical gold, you are the owner of the ingots or coins.
 On the contrary, paper gold usually reflects the price of gold, but only in the form of a paper asset.
 On the other hand, paper gold is the term that applies to investments covered by exchange-traded funds or gold ETFs.

+If you are looking for the best company to rollover your IRA to gold, then look no further than a trusted gold IRA provider.
 If you're familiar with how mutual funds work, gold ETFs won't let you get carried away with your head.
 Basically, your fund buys a certain amount of gold and issues shares in that fund.
 Theoretically, the value of your shares will track the price of gold and, as a result, will rise and fall.
 One of the two most common ways to accumulate gold is to buy “paper gold”.

 Paper gold refers to investing in exchange-traded funds (ETFs) that, in turn, invest in gold or in gold futures and options.
 The other method is to buy gold, usually in ingots or coins.
 Just as physical gold is not tied to a government or financial system, neither is the ownership of physical gold.
 So, with the true price of gold hidden behind the price of gold on paper, smart hands cling to the physical.